saiful9379/pybangla/README.md

 # output:
 {'summer': 'গ্রীষ্ম'}
 ```
-# Next Upcomming Features
+# Next Upcoming Features

 1. Bangla lemmatization and stemming algorithm
 2. Bangla Tokenizer

 # Contact
-If you have any suggestion: Email: saifulbrur79@gmail.com
+If you have any suggestions: Email: saifulbrur79@gmail.com

 # Contributor

 ```
-@misc{BanglaASR ,
+@misc{pybangla,
-  title={PYBANGLA module use for normalize textual format like text to number and number to text}, author={Md Saiful Islam, Hassan Ali Emon,  HM-badhon, Sagor Sarker}, howpublished={}, year={2024}
+  title={PYBANGLA module used for normalize textual format like text to number and number to text}, author={Md Saiful Islam, Hassan Ali Emon,  HM-badhon, Sagor Sarker, ud0y}, howpublished={}, year={2024}
 }
 ```
-If you face any problem feel free to open issue.
+If you face any problems feel free to open an issue.